Stuart Forster visits Burntcoat Head Park in Nova Scotia, Canada, to find out about Bay of Fundy tides and the nature of the area.

 The lighthouse at Burntcoat Head was decommissioned and burnt down back in 1972.

-The first lighthouse was erected at Burntcoat Head in 1858 but, ultimately, became a victim of land erosion.
+Burntcoat Head’s first lighthouse was erected in 1858 but, ultimately, became a victim of land erosion.

 Erosion reveals fossils